scicloj/cmdstan-clj/README.md

 In the current project, we explore the current version of CmdStan.
 Possibly, when the details clarify, we may propose merging the new implementation into the existing clj-stan.

-## Limitations

-At the moment, cmdstan-clj's API does not offer a way to keep track of CmdStan's output while it is running through the sampling process.
-For long-running processes, this is of course important.

 ## Implementation details

 Currently, cmdstan-clj runs CmdStan through the makefile as [advised by the manual](https://mc-stan.org/docs/cmdstan-guide/compiling_stan_programs.html).
 In the future, we may consider a more direct apporach as clj-stan [seems to do](https://github.com/thomasathorne/clj-stan/blob/master/src/clj_stan/core.clj).
 At the moment, the practical difference are not clear to us.